 Our latest UN advocacy work

-Our most recent work at the UN has included submissions to the Committee Against Torture (CAT), the Human Rights Council as part of China's Universal Periodic Review and submissions to the Committee on the Rights of the Child and the Committee on the Elimination of Discrimination Against Women.
-Click through the links to get more information on these UN processes, to read our submissions or to see China's response.
+Our most recent work at the UN has included submissions to the Committee Against Torture (CAT), the Human Rights Council, the Committee on the Rights of the Child and the Committee on the Elimination of Discrimination Against Women.
+Click through the links to get more information on these UN processes.